A simple blood test

 Evaluated in Major Clinical Trials

 The ROCA Test has been clinically evaluated in several prospective trials.
 More information can be found here.

 Disclaimer: Interpretation of the ROCA Test results is based upon outcomes data from clinical trials.
 The ROCA Test can detect >95% of ovarian cancers if a patient meets the eligibility criteria listed above and when used as in the clinical trials.
-If a patient falls outside of the eligibility criteria, Abcodia cannot guarantee the test results.
+If a patient falls outside of the eligibility criteria, test results cannot be guaranteed.
 Any clinical assessment and determination of a course of treatment is solely the responsibility of a patient’s doctor.
-Abcodia does not offer or provide medical judgment.
 It is recommended that all ROCA Test results be reviewed by a patient with her doctor.